anebz/cloud/Accreditations/aws_developer_associate.md

 Non-relational serverless db stored on SSD, spread across 3 geographically distinct data centers, immediately consistent and highly durable (unlike Redis).
 Can be used for web sessions, JSON docs, and metadata for S3 objects, scalable session handling, as well as Elasticache.
 For fetching multiple items in a single API call, use BatchGetItem.

+With an IAM policy, you can specify conditions when granting permissions.
+Read-only access to certain items/attributes, or write-only based upon the identity of the user.

 > Consistency

+Strongly consistent reads apply onle while using the read operation (Query, Scan and GetItem)

 Choice of 2 consistency models: Default: eventual consistent reads and Strongly consistent reads.
 Strongly consistent RCU (per second always!!) is 4KB/s.
 A file of 15KB would need 4 reads.
 And for 100 strongly consistent reads, 100*4 = 400.
 WCU is 1KB/s.
 Eventual consistency read is always double the strongly consistent read capacity.

+1 RCU = 1 strongly consistent read/s = 2 eventualle consistent reads/s.
+For the highest throughput questions, choose eventual consistency, maximum reads capacity * max item size.

 > Security